mckennapsean/dissertation/content/10-acknowledge.md

-# Acknowledgements

 This dissertation would not have been possible without the guidance, support, and critique of my supervisory committee: Miriah, Alexander, Tamara, James, and Nathalie.
-Miriah has been a huge guiding light throughout my PhD, keeping my focus on the big picture, teaching me how to become a visualization designer, researcher, and practitioner.
+Miriah has been a huge guiding light throughout my PhD, keeping me focused on the big picture and teaching me how to become a visualization designer, researcher, and practitioner.
 It has been an honor to work with her over these past five years, and it has been a pleasure to learn and grow under her mentorship.
-Alexander has provided similar support ever since he joined the University of Utah, and it has been a pleasure to work with him as the new Visualization Design Lab was established and as he taught students for the data visualization course.
-Tamara played a big role in guiding me through the large topic of research ethics and human research, and her course on human-centered security helped motivate the data sketches design method that I conducted.
-James taught me, through practice, observation, and discussion, a lot about design and making better systems for humans to use, and I enjoyed our project together as we redesigned a visualization tool and formulated the ground work for the design activity framework.
+Alexander has provided similar support and mentorship, and it has been a pleasure to work with him as the new Visualization Design Lab was established and as he taught students for the data visualization course.
+Tamara played a big role in guiding me through the vast topic of research ethics and human research, and her course on human-centered security helped motivate the data sketches design method that I conducted.
+James taught me, through practice, observation, and discussion, a lot about design and making better software systems for humans to use, and I enjoyed our project together as we redesigned a visualization tool and formulated the ground work for the design activity framework.
 Lastly, but certainly not least, Nathalie and I worked together for years, from visualizing set-typed data to establishing requirements for a storytelling authoring tool, and her inspiration, enthusiasm, and brilliance helped us describe and evaluate concepts for visual narrative flow.

 I would like to thank my family and friends for all their support throughout the